Georgetown-IR-Lab/QuickUMLS/README.md

 Where:

-- `quickumls_fp` is the directory where the QuickUmls data files are installed.
+- `quickumls_fp` is the directory where the QuickUMLS data files are installed.
 - `overlapping_criteria` (default: "score") is the criteria used to deal with overlapping concepts; choose "score" if the matching score of the concepts should be consider first, "length" if the longest should be considered first instead.
 - `threshold` (default: 0.7) is the minimum similarity value between strings.
 - `similarity_name` (default: "jaccard") is the name of similarity to use.
 Choose between "dice", "jaccard", "cosine", or "overlap".